False Reports of Australian Visa Ban for Indian Students Cause Panic, Government Clarifies

 Stronger India-Australia Education Ties

 The two nations recently strengthened their academic relationship through the Migration and Mobility Partnership Agreement, facilitating smoother movement for students and professionals.
-Additionally, a mutual education agreement ensures degrees from both countries are equally recognized.
+Additionally, a mutual education agreement ensures that degrees from both countries are equally recognized.

 Final Takeaway